Who's Who

 Kristina Riegle – Managing Director

-Kristina is a proud member of Actors’ Equity Association (AEA); American Guild of Musical Artists (AGMA); National Association of Teachers of Singing (NATS); The SpeakEasy Cooperative (SECO); and is a member of Beyond Artists, a coalition of artists who donate a portion of their performance income to organizations bringing important issues to light.
+Kristina is a proud member of Actors’ Equity Association (AEA); American Guild of Musical Artists (AGMA); National Association of Teachers of Singing (NATS); The SpeakEasy Cooperative (SECO); and Beyond Artists, a coalition of artists who donate a portion of their performance income to organizations bringing important issues to light.
 For more information about Kristina, please visit her website: www.kristinariegle.com.